Patrycioss/ProceduralArt/Research_Vault/Research_Document 1.md

 ![[1460658354962tim-burton-visual-analysis-17.avif]]

 The main materials that I want to make are worn concrete like on the top-right and bricks like you can see on the building in the background.
+For the roads the double lines down the middle.

 ![[unnamed.jpg]]
 ![[batman-gotham-city-chronicles-roleplaying-game-artwork.webp]]